Finally decided to take the leap and get your North Carolina real estate license? Congrats, friend! Here are all the steps you’ll take to get there.

 Here are the five steps to getting your North Carolina real estate license, known as a ‘provisional broker’ license:

-Before you hit the “buy” button on a pre-licensing education course, make sure you meet all of the qualifications for a license.
+Before you hit the “buy” button on a pre-licensing education course, ensure you meet all the qualifications for a license.
 You must:

 You will be asked if you have any previous criminal offenses, professional license disciplinary actions, or current liens or unpaid judgments.
 Answer these questions honestly!
 Lying on the application will disqualify an applicant faster than an honest answer with an explanation.

-If you do have any of these issues, you’ll need to submit a detailed explanation of the situation.
-The application will guide you as to what explanation is required (and what documentation might be needed).
+If you have any of these issues, you must submit a detailed explanation of the situation.
+The application will guide you on what explanation is required (and what documentation might be needed).

 There are four different ways to satisfy the North Carolina real estate education requirement.
 You can: